ScottBouloutian/cryptic-skill/README.md

-# shapeshift-skill
+# cryptic-skill
-Alexa Skill to learn the current CryptoCurrency exchange rates on ShapeShift
+💰 Alexa Skill to learn the current prices of crypto currencies